gt4ireval is a

 lowest average effectiveness scores by setting parameter

-.
+drop.
 For instance, we can ignore the bottom 25% of

 systems.